The Story Goes...

 Don continued to play with Leon's L.A./Tulsa-based band on tour and on recordings such as Carney and Leon Live.
 Some of Don’s other work during the 70s included three albums with the influential Texas blues legend Freddie King.
 Later, he fronted his own southern blues-rock band with bookings across the country.
 Rick Nelson then recruited Don to tour with his Stone Canyon Band.

 Since then, Don Preston has played numerous sessions, concerts, and gigs as a featured, side, and solo artist throughout the United States, Europe, and Asia.
 He showcased his versatility, performing in the Tony Award-winning musical It Ain’t Nothin’ But the Blues.
-He also toured with the classic band Canned Heat, as well as legendary songwriter/guitar player J.J.
-Cale—and came full circle, reuniting with Leon Russell for several U.S. concerts.
+He also toured with the classic band Canned Heat, as well as legendary songwriter/guitar player JJ Cale (and later contributed to Eric Clapton's all-star tribute honoring him)—and came full circle, reuniting with Leon Russell for several U.S. concerts.

 © 2014 Don Preston Guitar